yohanmr/yohanmr.github.io/index.md

 10. Now the gaussians should appear in the trjectory window.
 11. To test the trajectory run the test trajectory component and just click anywhere in the map and the robot will follow the trajectory.

-## Current drawbacks and future work
+### Current drawbacks and future work
 Currently due to the excessive features added to the innermodel, copying the innermodel everytime a change is made to it by our funcations have created a lot of lag, especially if there are multiple humans.
 This is being worked on by Araceli and will be fixed soon.
 As for my work as soon as this is resolved I will be adding the human intention feature where depending on the human intention the robot approches the human to interact with him.
 I also plan on adding the feature of human companion where the robot accompanies a human while maintaining his personal space.
 Both these features need the lag to be fixed which will be done soon.

-## Code
+### Code
-My repository can be found [here](https://github.com/yohanmr/robocomp-shelly) My commits can be found [here](https://github.com/yohanmr/robocomp-shelly/commits/yohanbranch) My posts explaining my work and its features in detail can be found [here](https://github.com/robocomp/web/tree/master/gsoc/2017/yohan)
+My repository can be found [here](https://github.com/yohanmr/robocomp-shelly)

+My commits can be found [here](https://github.com/yohanmr/robocomp-shelly/commits/yohanbranch)

+My posts explaining my work and its features in detail can be found [here](https://github.com/robocomp/web/tree/master/gsoc/2017/yohan)

 ## Credits
 I would like to thank my mentor Pedro and Araceli without whom I could not have completed my project, and Google for giving me this opprtunity.
-I would also like to thank Luis and Pablo who helped me out when i was stuck.
+I would also like to thank Luis and Pablo who helped me out when I was stuck.